Cozy Peach Kitchen

 Black sauce pot filled with orzo tossed in pesto.

-Start by cooking the orzo in well-salted boiling water.
-Drain it and transfer to a large bowl.
-Toss with half of the pesto.
-This allows the orzo to both absorb some of the flavor from the pesto and keep the individual pieces of orzo from sticking to each other.
+Tossing the warm orzo with pesto allows the orzo to absorb some of the flavor from the pesto and it helps to keep the individual pieces of orzo from sticking to each other.

 Cover and refrigerate for at least 30 minutes, but ideally 1 hour.